Genki Travel Health Insurance Review: Is It Worth It?

 genki quote step 3 how long you will travel

-Genki is quite flexible in this regard, catering well to the unpredictable schedules of digital nomads.
-You can select one of three options: if you plan to travel for less than a year, choose the 'Less than one year' option.
+You can select one of three options: if you plan to travel for less than a year, choose the 'Less than one-year' option.
 If your travel plans extend to one year or more, select the 'One year or longer' option.
 If you are uncertain about the duration of your travel, you have the option to specify 'I'm not sure'.

 Step 3: Enter Your Age